 You can add multiple SERP Feature filters at the same time to look for keywords that trigger more than one special result on their SERP.
 For example, some keywords will trigger a Featured Video result in addition to regular video results.
 Another example would be looking for keywords that trigger both Local Pack and Review results on the SERP.

-Related Keywords filter within Keyword Magic is perfect for finding different keywords that you can target with your website to help build up your overall search authority and bring more organic traffic to your site.
+Related Keywords filter within Keyword Magic is perfect for finding different keywords you can target with your website to help build up your overall search authority and increase organic traffic.

-SEMrush Related Keywords are based on our related % metric and represents keywords that have less competition and thus give you a better chance of getting a higher ranking for a valuable main keyword.
+Semrush Related Keywords are based on our related % metric and represent the keywords that have less competition and thus give you a better chance of getting a higher ranking for a valuable main keyword.

 Broaden The Scope of Your Keyword List